Context Order Bias: Why This LLM Only Sold Apples and Oranges

 vitamin C boost!

-Without root cause analysis, the obvious fix is to add an instruction:
+Without root cause analysis, the obvious move is to add an instruction:

 “All fruits should be represented equally in sales, including Apples, Oranges, Bananas, Strawberries and Watermelon.”